Belarusian Auxiliary Police: Activities

 Belarusian Auxiliary Police participated in civilian massacres across villages on the territory of modern-day Belarus; dubbed the anti-partisan actions.
 The role of the local policemen was crucial in the totality of procedures, as only they – wrote Martin Dean – knew the identity of the Jews.

 Belarusian Auxiliary Police in Mogilev, March 1943.

 The German Order Police battalions as well as Einsatzgruppen carried out the first wave of killings.
 The pacification actions were conducted using experienced Belarusian auxiliary guards in roundups (as in Gomel, Mazyr, Kalinkavichy, Karma).
 The Belarusian police took on a secondary role in the first stage of the killings.
 The ghettoised Jews were controlled and brutalized before mass executions (as in Dobrush, Chachersk, Zhytkavichy).

 After a while the auxiliary police, being locals, not only led the Jews out of the ghettos to places of massacres but also took active part in the shooting actions.
 Such tactic was successful (without much exertion of force) in places where the destruction of the Jews was carried out in early September, and throughout October and November 1941.
 In winter 1942, a different tactic was used – the killing raids in Zhlobin, Pyetrykaw, Streszyn, Chachersk.
 The role of the Belarusian police in the killings became particularly noticeable during the second wave of the ghetto liquidation actions, starting in February–March 1942.

 During Operation Cottbus which began on 20 May 1943 in the areas of Begoml, Lyepyel and Ushachy, a number of Belarusian auxiliary police battalions took part in the mass murder of unarmed civilians (predominantly Jews), along with the SS Special Battalion Dirlewanger and other destruction units.
 They included the 46th Belarusian Battalion from Novogrodek, the 47th Belarusian Battalion from Minsk, the 51st Belarusian Battalion from Volozhin, and the 49th Belarusian Battalion also from Minsk.

 Legacy

 Little is known about the specifics of the wartime atrocities committed by the Belarusian Auxiliary Police in the vast number of small Belarusian communities because the Belarusian police's involvement in the Holocaust is not acknowledged publicly in the country.
 Article 28 in the Constitution of the Republic of Belarus, under the "Procedures Governing Access to Documents Containing Information Relating to the Secret Life of Private Citizens" (added in July 1996), denies access to information about Belarusians who served with the Nazis.
 "The official memorial narrative allows only a pro-Soviet version of the resistance to the German invaders."

+The 2008 historical drama film Defiance portrays the Belarusian Auxiliary Police during the initial stages of the film assisting the Einsatzgruppen perpetrating anti-Jewish massacres in occupied Belarus in August 1941.
+They finally appear in a firefight with the main characters.